glurp/DDS-Checklist/README.md

-Now, DDS work with your domainID, so check application level :
+Now, DDS work with your domainID, so check application level.
+Sorry but you must dispose of the tool "Admin console" at this point :

-1. Sorry but you must dispose of the tool "Admin console". check/play with a ddsping subscribe and publisher (** please help me for a checklist with only ddsspy and ethereal/tcpdump **).
+1. Learn admin console : Check/play with a ddsping subscribe and publisher , ddsspy (adminconsole qhow all exexcept sample data. ddspy show some info, and content of sample ( -printsample ).
-2. run your app and Admin-console, same host AND distant host.... :
+2. Run your app and Admin-console, same host AND distant host.... :
-3. your process must be present : <host> ==> process : <pid>, if not, error in domain participant / QOS of domain, ip route, firewall...
+3. Your process must be present in Admin-console : <host> ==> process : <pid>, if not, error in domain participant / QOS of domain, ip route, firewall...
-4. on DDS Logical View, the domain should not be empty, only error should be "reader-only" or "writer-only"
+4. on DDS Logical View, the domain should not be empty, only error should be "reader-only" or "writer-only".
+If domain is empty, there are issue with the UDP dataPort (discoveryPort ok, but not dataPort)
 5. if error,
    1. check topic : name, type name, IDL on each side
    2. check partition list (select publisher or subscriber, see partition list filter at DDS Qoq view, )